 The creation of just one online prerequisite course led to enrollment growth, more successful students, and better use of faculty time.
 By being able to limit its investment to one course, UNA was able to manage its assets to create a long-term, sustainable solution that worked well within the scope of the school’s resources.

 No one can tell the story of this prerequisite course better than our eloquent and entertaining presenter, UNA’s Steve Taylor.
 A recording of the webinar is available here.
 Please do take the time to listen as he does an excellent job of bringing the story to life.
 Slides from the webinar are available here.

-Collegis Education offers webinars once a quarter on topics related to higher education enrollment and marketing.
-Our next webinar will be in July.
-Visit our webinars page for updates.
+Collegis Education offers webinars about once a quarter on topics related to higher education enrollment and marketing.
+Visit our webinars page for updates on future presentations.

 ¹Blaylock & Lacewell (2008).
 Assessing Prerequisites as a Measure of Success in a Principles of Finance Course.
 Academy of Educational Leadership journal (12)1, pp. 51-62.